 - Human rights and reproductive rights.
 These are rights that all people have just because they are human beings.
 Human rights are enshrined in the Constitution and in international treaties, but it is up to the authorities to ensure that they are upheld.
 Reproductive rights are a group of human rights concerning reproduction.
-The human right to information, for example, is also a reproductive right when it relates to access to information on how to prevent, manage, or terminate a pregnancy. - International treaties.
-These are documents in which several countries state that the same human rights must be guaranteed in all their territories, and then they commit themselves accordingly.
+The human right to information, for example, is also a reproductive right when it relates to access to information on how to prevent, manage, or terminate a pregnancy. - countries state that the same human rights must be guaranteed in all their territories, and then they commit themselves accordingly.
 Some of them are called conventions or covenants.
 These documents are generally accompanied by the creation of mechanisms (known as international human rights bodies) to ensure that all parties comply with their commitments.
 For example, in 1978, several Latin American countries committed themselves to respect and guarantee a series of human rights, which they set forth in the American Convention on Human Rights.
-This same convention created an Inter-American Court of Human Rights to monitor compliance with the commitments that were agreed on.
+This same convention created an Inter-American Commission on Human Rights and an Inter-American Court of Human Rights to monitor compliance with the commitments that were agreed on.
 Mexico joined this convention in 1981. - Constitutional protection (amparo trial).
 As its name implies, in Mexico, an amparo is a legal action that allows any person or group of persons to file a claim when one or more of their human rights are violated by one or more authorities.
-For example, if someone is denied an abortion, they can demand it through an amparo.
-Sometimes, these proceedings are resolved by one of the Supreme Court's Chambers.
+For example, if someone is denied an abortion, they can demand